arg3nt/wikipedia-crawler/README.md

 ## Architecture

 The main system is composed of two queues, the 'fetch queue' and the 'database queue'.
 Each queue has a set of threads which are responsible for processing their items.
-These threads generally take items from their own queue, then add items to the other queue.
+These threads generally take items from their own queue, then add items to the other queue for processing.

 ### The Fetch Queue